CGLemon/Sayuri/bash/CONFIG.md

 --playouts 150                  # Main number of playouts per move.

+--kldgain-per-node 0.000004     # Minimum KLD gain required to continue search.
+If the gain
+                                # falls below this value, the search is stopped early.

+--kldgain-interval 50           # Frequency (in visits) to check KLD gain during search.
+A
+                                # lower value means more frequent checks, higher value means
+                                # fewer checks.

 --gumbel                        # Enable Sequential Halving with Gumbel search.

 --gumbel-playouts-threshold 50  # Use Gumbel search when current playouts